ShrekBytes/unga-bunga-User-Agent/README.md

 #### Using Random User Agents

 1. Click "Random UA" for a completely random user agent
-2. Click "Smart Random" for a filtered random selection
 3. Use "Reset Default" to return to your browser's original user agent

 ![Basic Controls](images/basic-controls.png)